krishnap25/krishnap25.github.io/_pages/extracurriculars.md

 I am a student of [Pt.
 Iman Das](https://www.facebook.com/imandasvocal/) for Hindustani classical music in the style of the [Patiala Gharana](https://en.wikipedia.org/wiki/Patiala_gharana).
 In a past life, I used to play guitar in a rock/metal band.

-I am interested in the fusion of Western music with Indian Classical music.
+Over the years, I have been interested in the fusion of Western music with Indian Classical music.
  My wonderful grandmother -  who played the
  <a href="https://en.wikipedia.org/wiki/Saraswati_veena">Veena</a> - and I had quite a blast making some fusion music.
 For more, check out my <a href="https://www.youtube.com/user/krishnap2504">YouTube channel</a>.